R1sh1-11/Active-Directory-Homelab/attacks/01-nmap.md

 ---

 ## Attack 2 — AD Enumeration (BloodHound)
-NOTE: I will conduct BloodHound again in further attacks; this was just to play around with it informally.
+NOTE: I will conduct BloodHound again in future attacks; this was just to play around with it informally.
 As I accumulate credentials of other users, BloodHound can be formally conducted.

 **MITRE ATT&CK:** T1069.002 — Domain Groups, T1087.002 — Domain Account Discovery